Tatrite/Skyjo/README.md

 # Skyjo
-a prorject to recreat the game : Skyjo withe java
+a prorject to recreat the game : Skyjo withe pyton and then with java